Promotion of Diversity

 Establishment of Diversity and Healthcare Management Office

 Having already established the "Diversity Management Unit" and "Healthcare Management Unit" in our Human Resources Division, we upgraded those units to the new "Diversity & Healthcare Management Team" in 2017.
 This move enhanced our organizational power to promote diversity and healthcare management by assertively implementing relevant programs.
-At the same time, we assigned an executive responsible for the new organization (the first woman to serve as an MOL executive officer).
 We work to provide various support and develop a workplace that allows all group employees to maintain their emotional and physical health and engage in their work with enthusiasm.

 Continued Employment System